francis-agamah/Network_Analysis_Malaria/README.md

 # Network_Analysis
-Large–scale data–driven network analysis of human–plasmodium falciparum interactome: processes for malaria drug discovery and extracting in silico targets
+Network-driven analysis of human–Plasmodium falciparum interactome: processes for malaria drug discovery and extracting in silico targets

 #This file elaborates on the scripts and datasets used for analaysis
 #The pipeline used for this study comprises of four main steps